 Creating an inclusive work environment

 We know diversity is important but it is through inclusion that we really tap into the potential and power of our differences.
 Inclusion means all Xeros have a sense of belonging and fairness, feel valued and respected, and can play their part in creating business success.

-Some examples of the ways we create an inclusive work environment include:
+Here are some examples of the ways we create an inclusive work environment:

 We are also proud to be a member of Diversity Council of Australia and DiversityWorks NZ.

 At Xero, focusing on gender diversity has always been a priority for us as we’re keen to get more women into the tech sector, ensure we have good female representation across our management levels, and remove any roadblocks to gender equality in all aspects of life at Xero.
 We know this drives better business outcomes not only for Xero but for our small business partners and customers.

 As of 31 March 2021, 63% of our Xero leadership team (direct reports of Xero CEO) and 42% of our employees were women, and we had three female and five male directors on our Board.